ckelley2/NRT/README.md

+# NRT Summary
+- National Rotor Testbed design documentation is contained in this repository
+- Field experiments are ongoing at Sandia/DOE SWiFT Facility, Lubbock, Texas
+- Aerodynamic and instrumentation design by Sandia
+- Final structural design and manufacturing drwaings were provided by Wetzel Wind Energy Services
+- TPI Composites manufactured 4 NRT Blades
+- Oakridge National Laboratories 3D printed the NRT blade mold
+- Structural testing was conducted at NREL

 #  NRT
-National Rotor Testbed design documentation at the Sandia/DOE SWiFT Facility, Lubbock, Texas.

-#  NRT Designed?
 - To conduct wind turbine wake research relevant to megawatt scale turbines
 - To be an open, well-documented, and highly instrumented wind turbine blade design for model validation
 - To demonstrate new blade technology